April 2019 Conference- Diversity

 Michelle McLeod - Sponsorship Manager, Baillie Gifford

-Topic Seven: Sponsorship Integrates - Breakout Discussion (45 minutes)
+Topic Eight: Sponsorship Integrates - Breakout Discussion (45 minutes)

 Industry insight shows that more that 66% of sponsorship practitioners believe that sponsorship should play an important role in helping businesses to deliver on their CSR objectives.
 Unequivocally this would present great opportunities for industry expansion were we to integrate more fully with businesses and their overarching CSR initiatives/objectives.
 In this session we examine a case study that shows the potential of CSR/Sponsorship collaborations of this type and that highlights what partnership of this type can achieve for both rights owner and seller.
 We also look through the lens at the challenges of authenticity and engagement and consider how our industry may need to evolve to harness this opportunity.

-Topic Eight: Diverse Measurement - Presentation & Panel Discussion (45 Minutes)
+Topic Ten: Diverse Measurement - Presentation & Q & A (45 Minutes)

 In Diverse Measurement we tackle one of the enduring challenges for our sector—demonstrating return on objectives.
 In 2018 only 19% of the industry (brands, rights-owners, agencies) indicated they were confident of measuring the business value return of sponsorship (source: Frontier18) In this session we discuss how to overcome our propensity to measure metrics instead of business values and question how a sea change in measurement be achieved?